dalipkumar4/OOPS/README.md

+🖥️ C++ OOP Examples

-<span style="font-size: 42px;">🚀 Object-Oriented Programming (OOP) in C++</span>
+A beginner-friendly collection of Object-Oriented Programming (OOP) examples in C++.

-Welcome to the C++ OOP repository!
-This repo contains examples and exercises to help you learn Object-Oriented Programming in C++.

-<span style="font-size:32px;">📖 Table of Contents</span>

-Introduction

-Features

-Concepts Covered

-Folder Structure

-How to Run

-Contributing

-License

-<span style="font-size:32px;">💡 Introduction</span>

-C++ is an Object-Oriented Programming language that uses classes and objects to organize code.

-This repository covers major OOP concepts with practical C++ examples:
+This project covers core OOP concepts like classes, objects, encapsulation, inheritance, polymorphism, and abstraction with practical examples.

-Encapsulation

-Inheritance

-Polymorphism

-Abstraction

-All code is easy-to-understand, perfect for beginners and intermediate learners.

-<span style="font-size:32px;">✨ Features</span>

-✅ Beginner-friendly C++ OOP examples

-✅ Demonstrates constructors and destructors

-✅ Shows encapsulation using getters and setters

-✅ Includes inheritance and polymorphism examples

-✅ Organized by topic for easy learning

-<span style="font-size:32px;">🧩 Concepts Covered</span>
-Concept	Description	Example File
+🚀 Features

-Classes & Objects	Basics of classes and objects	classes_objects.cpp
+🏗️ Classes & Objects – Learn to create and use classes and objects

-Encapsulation	Private members, getters, setters	encapsulation.cpp
+🔒 Encapsulation – Use private members with getter and setter functions

-Inheritance	Single, multiple, multilevel	inheritance.cpp
+🔗 Inheritance – Single, multiple, and multilevel inheritance examples

-Polymorphism	Overloading & overriding	polymorphism.cpp
+🔄 Polymorphism – Function overloading and overriding

-Abstraction	Abstract classes & pure virtual functions	abstraction.cpp
+🧩 Abstraction – Abstract classes and pure virtual functions

-Constructors & Destructors	Initialize and clean up objects	constructor_destructor.cpp
+⚙️ Constructors & Destructors – Object initialization and cleanup

-(Click the links to open files directly on GitHub)

-<span style="font-size:32px;">📁 Folder Structure</span>
+📝 Well-commented code – Easy to understand for beginners

+🗂️ Folder Structure
 OOP_CPP/
 │
 ├── classes_objects.cpp